DrewWing/EDrewcatedGuesser/Conventions.md

 ```
 Notice that this header does not contain a shebang, as all Python scripts should be run under the Virtual Environment (usually `.venv`).

+I'm working on learning the [docstrings](https://peps.python.org/pep-0257/) and will update this when I finish.

 #### Imports
 All imports should be within a region defined by `#region <region name>` and `#endregion <region name>`.
-They should further be categorized by builtins, files from this project, then external modules.
+They should further be categorized by builtins, files from this project, then external modules. \
+As per [PEP 8](https://peps.python.org/pep-0008), you should only import one module for each line.

 #### Constants
 Constants should be next, in their own region.
 See below for naming conventions.